Schemes of Arrangement: How They Work and How to Apply

 - The creditors present at the meeting were fairly representative of the class of creditors;

-- The statutory majority did not coerce the minority at the meeting, while it promoted interests detrimental to them; and
+- The statutory majority did not coerce the minority at the meeting in order to promote interests detrimental to them; and

 - The scheme is one which a man of business or an intelligent and honest man, being a member of the class concerned and acting in his interest, would reasonably approve.

-In this regard, the Court has been granted the power to approve a scheme, notwithstanding objections from dissenting classes of creditors, if:
+The court also has the power to approve a scheme, notwithstanding objections from dissenting classes of creditors, if:

 - A majority in number of creditors, who were present at the meeting and are to be bound by the scheme, voted in favour of it;